rust-lang/reference/src/panic.md

 # Panic

-Rust provides the ability to "panic" upon encountering a runtime error that is not part of a function's signature; such an error is typically not expected to be recoverable within the context in which the error is encountered.
+Rust provides the ability to "panic" upon encountering an error that is not part of a function's signature; such an error is typically not expected to be recoverable within the context in which the error is encountered.

+Some language constructs, such as out-of-bounds [array indexing], panic automatically.
+There are also language features that provide a level of control over panic behavior:
+* A [_panic runtime_](#panic-runtimes) defined how a panic is handled during runtime.
+* [FFI ABIs](items/functions.md#unwinding) may alter how panics behave.

-> **Note**: The Standard Library provides this capability via the [`panic!` macro][macro-panic].
+> **Note**: The Standard Library provides the capability to explicitly panic

-Although it is not part of the core language, panics interact with several core language features; for instance, out-of-bounds array indexing using the `array[index]` syntax will automatically panic.
+> via the [`panic!` macro][macro-panic].

 ## Unwinding

-Panicking may either be recoverable or non-recoverable, though its behavior must be homogenous throughout program execution.
+Panicking may either be recoverable or non-recoverable, though its behavior must be uniform throughout program execution.
 A recoverable panic "unwinds" Rust frames, just as C++'s `throw` unwinds C++ frames.
 This means that as the panic traverses Rust frames, live objects in those frames that [implement `Drop`][destructors] will have their `drop` methods called.
 Thus, if panic